devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-3.md

 </html>
 ```

-Part 1 with the basics is here: [https://devslovecoffee.com/making-the-resend-cube-from-scratch-using-three-js/](https://devslovecoffee.com/making-the-resend-cube-from-scratch-using-three-js/).
+<a class="internal" href="/blog/making-the-resend-cube-from-scratch-using-three-js/">Part 1 with the basics is here</a>.
-Part 2 with the Bloom and Animation here: [https://devslovecoffee.com/resend-cube-lookalike-part-2/](https://devslovecoffee.com/resend-cube-lookalike-part-2/).
+<a class="internal" href="/blog/resend-cube-lookalike-part-2/">Part 2 with the Bloom and Animation here</a>.